-The IECEx certificate of personnel competence (CoPC) provides companies with independent proof that the certificate holder has the required qualifications and experience necessary to work on electrical equipment located in hazardous areas and can implement IEC International Standards covering explosive atmospheres.
+The IECEx certificate of personnel competence (CoPC) provides companies with independent proof that the certificate holder has the required qualifications, knowledge and experience necessary to carry out specific tasks on electrical equipment located in hazardous areas and can implement IEC International Standards covering explosive atmospheres.
 This can be especially important for contracting staff.

-Manufacturers who rely on IECEx for the testing and certifying of their equipment, who have their staff go through the steps necessary to obtain a certificate of personnel competence, have that additional level of security that makes a real difference.
+Manufacturers and end users who rely on IECEx Schemes for the testing and certifying of Ex equipment, who have their staff go through the steps necessary to obtain a certificate of personnel competence, have that additional level of security that makes a real difference.
 They know that they operate in the best possible conditions and minimize the risks inherent to Ex sector.

-All IECEx certificates are issued via the IECEx online certificate system.
+All IECEx certificates, including those issued under the IECEx certification of personnel competence scheme, are available via the IECEx online certificate system.
 Full public view is available on the IECEx website